 Reads were mapped using Bowtie2 (Langmead and Salzberg 2012) to a combined S. cerevisiae and S. uvarum genome.
 The YJF153 genome was generated by converting the S288c (R64-1-1) reference to YJF153 using GATK (v3.3-0) and YJF153 variants.
-YJF153 variants were called using GATK and 5.3 million paired-end (2×101 bp) HiSeq reads (SRX2321838).
+YJF153 variants were called using GATK and 5.3 million paired-end (2×101 bp) HiSeq reads (SRAXXXXX).
 Annotations for the YJF153 genome were obtained using S288c annotations and the UCSC LiftOver tool.
 The YJF1450 genome and annotation files were obtained from Scannell et al. (2011).
 We obtained an average of 5.5 million mapped reads per sample after removing duplicate reads and reads with low mapping quality (MQ < 2).
-All the remaining reads were uniquely mapped as they had a higher primary than secondary alignment score (AS>XS).
-Read counts for each gene were generated using HTSeq-count (Anders et al. 2015) with the default settings, which only counts reads with a mapping quality of at least 10.
-Species-specific counts of 5,055 orthologs were generated using previously defined one-to-one orthologs (Scannell et al. 2011).
+Read counts for each gene were generated using HTSeq-count (Anders et al. 2015) and species-specific counts of 5,055 orthologs were generated using previously defined orthologs (Scannell et al. 2011).
 To quantify any systematic bias in read mapping we calculated the ratio of normalized S. cerevisiae to S. uvarum expression levels and found a median of 0.998, indicating no systematic read mapping bias.
 In our data, expression differences did not correlate with GC content (p = 0.74, linear regression), which was a concern in a previous report (Bullard et al. 2010).

 Significant differences in expression were tested using a generalized linear model with a negative binomial error model (Anders et al. 2010).
-Using normalized read counts we tested each gene for i) temperature effects, ii) allele effects, and iii) temperature-allele interactions by dropping terms from the full model: $counts \sim allele + temperature + alleletemperature$ , where allele and temperature are terms indicating the species' allele and temperature effect and the star indicates an interaction.
-For score assignment in the sign test (see below), we treated data from three temperatures separately and tested each gene for allele-specific expression (ASE) at each temperature.
+Using normalized read counts we tested each gene for i) temperature effects, ii) allele effects, and iii) temperature-allele interactions by dropping terms from the full model: counts ~ allele + temperature + alleletemperature, where allele and temperature are terms indicating the species' allele and temperature effect and the star indicates an interaction.
 A false discovery rate (FDR) cutoff of 0.05 was used for significance.